King is a pro wrestler

 several martial artists around the world, including King, who was killed

-A street urchin was brought up in a Mexican orphanage owned by the original
+"King II" was a street urchin who was brought up in a Mexican orphanage owned by the original

 with King until one day, news broke of King's tragic death.
 Seeing that the